2i2c-org/team-compass/services/community-success-hours/delivery.md

 - Verify that the Actual Time spent on Community Success Hours has not significantly exceeded the Estimated time.
 - When the task is complete, use Asana's Actual Time tool to record the approximate time spent on the activity.

-## Expections for 2i2c Delivery and P&S teams
+## Expectations for 2i2c Delivery and P&S teams

 - Ensure New Engagements are created in Asana
 - Validate that CSH tasks are associated with the correct community and `Community Success Hours` task.